get-convex/table-history/README.md

 true, except when vacuuming), and takes in a stable recent timestamp.
 Then it only looks at history entries from before that timestamp.

-Requirements:

-- For `listSnapshot`, `currentTs` should be a stable recent timestamp.
-  - If the timestamp isn't recent, the queries might read too much data in a single page and throw an error.
-- For `listHistory` and `listDocumentHistory`, `maxTs` should be stable but doesn't need to be recent.

 ### Vacuuming

 The history table can grow large, so you can use the `vacuumHistory` function